Data-Efficient Inference of Neural Fluid Fields via SciML Foundation Model: Methods

 \end{enumerate}

-Both pretraining and fine-tuning use the $\mathrm{nRMSE}$ loss.
 We expect \textbf{two core benefits} of our SciML foundation model that can be utilized in the real world (highlighted with yellow in Figure~\ref{fig:framework}):

-\begin{enumerate}[leftmargin=*] \item \textbf{Strong Forecasting.} As our foundation model is pretrained with the next-frame prediction, it can natively forecast precise future steps as augmented views of fluids to complement sparse videos (Section~\ref{sec:cotraining}).
+\begin{enumerate}[leftmargin=*] \item \textbf{Strong Forecasting.} As our foundation model is pretrained with the next-frame prediction, it can natively forecast precise future steps as augmented frames of fluids to complement sparse videos (Section~\ref{sec:cotraining}).

 \item \textbf{Representation Learning.} As a data-driven approach similar to DINO~\cite{caron2021emerging,oquab2023dinov2}, the feature space constructed by our SciML foundation model can extract meaningful features of fluids to facilitate better generalization of 3D neural fluid fields (Section~\ref{sec:feature_aggregation}). \end{enumerate}